turingschool/front-end-curriculum/projects/chatroom.md

 ### Evaluation Criteria

 You will have _two_ evaluations for this project.
 The first is the good, old-fashioned technical evaluation.
-You'll also have an evaluation with on the UI
+You'll also have an evaluation on the UI -- you will be on your own to wireframe and design this project.

 You're application should: